Condylactis gigantea: Behavior

 Although the giant Caribbean sea anemone is primarily a sessile animal and has developed some mechanisms of defense and protection, it is quite a mobile species compared to other anemones, and the form of locomotion that it uses is crawling by way of its pedal disc.
 This movement of crawling is very slow and is not used in defense or in direct protection from predators.
 Giant Caribbean sea anemones instead reduce their size and draw their tentacles into their gastric cavity; their size is then reduced, and room is made in the gastric cavity by forcing most of the water out and, if their tentacles are not drawn into the gastric cavity, their volume is still reduced greatly.
-This approach to defense / protection allows for the surface area of these animals to be reduced enough to create less chance of a predator attacking them.
+This approach to defense allows for the surface area of these animals to be reduced enough to create less chance of a predator attacking them.

-Giant Caribbean sea anemones have another more effective defense in their nematocysts, which are their stinging cells, tubular parts of cnidarian's capsule–like cells.
+Giant Caribbean sea anemones have another more effective defense in their nematocysts, which are their stinging cells, tubular parts of cnidarian's capsule-like cells.
 The tips of the giant Caribbean sea anemones’ tentacles are packed with nematocysts that contain CgNa toxin.
 When stimulated, the nematocysts explode out of the capsule, impaling the attacker.
 The toxin is then discharged, causing extreme pain and paralysis.

 A giant Caribbean sea anemone is very aggressive towards other marine aquarium invertebrates, and it usually fights to conserve its own space on the ocean floor.